osrg/gobgp/docs/sources/bmp.md

     port=11019
 ```

-Flows can be post or pre-policy.
+Flows can be post-policy, pre-policy, or both.
 Pre-policy flows are the default.

-To enable post-policy support change the configuration as follows.
+Enable post-policy support as follows:

 ```toml
 [[bmp-servers]]